urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch3.markdown

 we've explained them.

 But there's a problem, which is that `c` might not terminate.
 If `c` terminates, this reduction is correct.
-Otherwise... it's not.
+Otherwise it's not.
 So the best we can do is:

     36r::    *[a 10 [b c] d]  *[*[[*[a c] a] 0 3] d]